 OAT GRASS is my favorite to plant in grazing boxes, because it’s cheap and will germinate in cool weather (down to 38 degrees F!).
 Feel free to get sloppy when planting these grazing boxes- chickens love oats as scratch-feed scattered on the ground around the boxes.
 According to Michigan State University: “Oats are a cool-season annual grass that grows well during the fall.
 Some of those benefits include: forage, weed suppression, nutrient removal, erosion control, and soil softening.”

 2. Close & Plant Your Chicken Run in the Spring

-Depending on the number of chickens you have and how often you free range, the coop planting season can feel like an exercise in futility, however I’ve always felt like even if it’s temporary, it’s worth the benefit in relation to helping prevent soil erosion (and manure run-off) by encouraging seed/root growth, and providing forage and shade for my birds during the summer.
+Depending on the number of chickens you have and how often you free-range, the coop planting season can feel like an exercise in futility, however, I’ve always felt like even if it’s temporary, it’s worth the aid in preventing soil erosion (and manure run-off), by encouraging seed/root growth, and providing forage and shade for my birds during the summer.